moienheydari/Exam-01/README.md

 #### A. Participant Testing
 1. **Log in** as a Participant (e.g., `moien@gmail.com` / `test999`).
 2. **Book a Tour**:
-   - Go to the homepage and click on an upcoming tour card, or use the navigation to find a tour.
+   - Go to the homepage and click on an upcoming tour card, or use the filters to find a tour.
    - Select a date and time from the available schedule, choose a party size (1–4), and enter guest names if reserving multiple spots.
    - Test validation constraints: you cannot book a tour on dates it is not offered, nor can you book a tour that conflicts (in date, time, and duration) with any of your existing reservations.
 3. **Cancel a Reservation**: